If you are reading this post then it is probably safe to assume that you have decided to move overseas, or are at least considering it.

 Another key factor is how long you expect to stay in your new surroundings.
 This is perhaps the most important variable to consider when deciding if you want to live in rented accommodation abroad, or a permanent home that you either buy outright, or take out a mortgage on.

 But on the other hand, owning a property brings with it a lot of responsibility.
 If you are elderly you may like the comfort of knowing that there will always be a lettings manager or landlord around to fix problems, resolve disputes, and all you have to do is settle the rent each month.
 You may not reap the rewards of a property investment, but then the value of property can go down as well as up.
-Long term rental represents the safer option.
+Long term rental can sometimes represent the wiser option.

 It can be tricky, because with a move abroad, nothing is guaranteed.
 You may initially think you want to live in a country for a decade or more, but a few bad experiences might change all that rapidly.
 The last thing you want to be stuck with if you are looking to leave an area quickly is a mortgage on a property.
 It’s a headache that you just don’t need.

-Balanced against that is the fact that, on balance, renting is more expensive than paying a mortgage, and there is no payoff at the end of the cycle.
+Balanced against that is the fact that, renting tends to be more expensive than paying a mortgage, and there is no payoff at the end of the cycle.
 Imagine if you lived somewhere for more than two decades – easily enough time to take out, and pay off, a mortgage, without ever taking the plunge.
 20 years of wasted rent, and still no home?
 It would have to go down as a missed opportunity.

 The Gulf News community recently discussed renting vs buying in Dubai.
 At the higher end, renting in Dubai can cost as much as £18,000 (90,000 UAE Dirham) per year, and generally speaking, rent, or a mortgage, will represent your biggest monthly outgoing.